dvdkruk/avroclipse/README.md

 Another way to install Avroclipse is to use the Avroclipse updatesite zip file.
 [Click here](https://github.com/dvdkruk/avroclipse/releases) how to do this.

 ## Features
-Here are some features of Avrcolipse shown.
+Here are some features of Avroclipse shown.
 ### Syntax Highlighting
 ![Syntax Highlighting](https://github.com/dvdkruk/avroclipse/blob/master/avroclipse.releng/syntax_highlighting.gif)
 ### Error Highlighting